OPEC set to hold line on output, setting aside Iran dilemma

 Iraqi oil minister Adel Abdel Mahdi said there was "optimism and general acceptance with the current situation".

-The group meets on Friday following a two-day seminar featuring the chief executives of the world's biggest energy groups, including BP (BP.L) and Exxon (XOM.N), companies whose fortunes have been abruptly altered by OPEC's decision to abandon efforts aimed at sustaining oil prices at more than $100 a barrel in favour of defending market share.
+The group meets on Friday following a two-day seminar featuring the chief executives of the world's biggest energy groups, including BP and Exxon, companies whose fortunes have been abruptly altered by OPEC's decision to abandon efforts aimed at sustaining oil prices at more than $100 a barrel in favour of defending market share.

 "Nobody wants to rock the boat," the Gulf source said.
 "The meeting is expected to be smooth sailing."